WiggleWizard/seacloud/README.md

 It is frowned upon though to modify the code base maliciously and still pass as a Seacloud service.

 ###Is there some sort of demo?
 There is a development demo that's up sometimes (It will be up permanently once the project has reached a point in development where persistence is not an issue).
-You can demo it on this number: `+447745940363`
+You can demo it on this number: `+447745940363` (Seacloud is currently bugged, so this number might be intermittently unavailable for now).